Tevin-Isaac/Mobile-Shopping-App/README.md

 ## Description

-This is a shopping mobile application where users can purchase sneakers and outfits.
+This is a  mobile shopping  application where users can get locations of where to purchase different products.A user can also get products and add them to cart and purchase.Admins can add products to be purchased ir viewed by users.

-##  User Requirements
+##  User Roles
-The applications allow users to do the following:
+The application allows users to do the following:
+1.Search for locations to get products
+2.Order products for shipping on cart

+## Admin Roles
+Can add products inorder for users to access them.

 ## Known Bugs
 There are no known bugs at the moment

  ## Technologies Used
-Java, Spark,CSS
+Java